Number Sense (UIL): List of prior winners

+NOTE: Due to the COVID-19 Pandemic, there were no competitions held during the 2019-2020 academic year.

 Individual

 NOTE: For privacy reasons, only the winning school is shown.
 There was only one state champion for all classes awarded from 1943-44 through 1945-46 (for table purposes the winner is shown in Class A).
 Beginning in 1946-47, there were three champions crowned (Classes B, A, and AA; the latter encompassing all schools not in Class A or Class B).
 Beginning in 1958-59 all five classes (B, A, AA, AAA, and AAAA) were eligible for championships.
 The classifications were renumbered in 1980-81, with Class B becoming Class A and the other classes adding one letter (thus, Class A became Class AA, and so forth).
+Effective as of 2015, classifications were moved up by one letter with the creation of Class AAAAAA.

 Team

 NOTE: UIL did not recognize a team championship in this event until the 1988-89 scholastic year.